Dashibase/lotion/README.md

 npm run dev
 ```

-You should see what looks like the screenshot about.
+You should see what looks like the screenshot above.

 **3. Contribute!**